katriellucas/lecarde-2/README.md

 #### [1.4.8] - 2024/5/3 ####

 `CHANGED` - Logic of return function in title screen/system config so the return key won't get overlapped with confirm key in extreme conditions.
 (Aceearly1993)
-`CHANGED` - UI elements to reflect the changes in title screen/system.
+`CHANGED` - UI elements to reflect the changes in title screen/system config.
 (Aceearly1993)

 #### [1.4.7] - 2024/4/17 ####